Deep Dive Part 2: Cryptographic Receipts and the Evidence Pipeline That Proves What AI Agents Actually Did

 The manifest hash is signed using Google Cloud KMS rather than a local private key.
 This choice is not arbitrary.

-The practical consequence: a signature produced by Cloud KMS proves that the signing request was made by an authorized IAM principal at a specific point in time, and that the key was not compromised.
+The practical consequence: a signature produced by Cloud KMS proves that the signing request was made by an authorised IAM principal at a specific point in time, and that the key was not compromised.
 GCP audit logs record every signing operation.
 The signing authority is traceable.
+This is precisely the integrity grounded in an external trust anchor posture Schneier and Kelsey identified as essential for forensic audit systems1.

 function parseDerSignature(der: Buffer): { r: bigint; s: bigint } {